The-Layer-Research-Lab/3D-Printer-Air-Filtration-System-Compact/README.md

 # 3D Printer Air Filtration System-Compact

 ⚠️This project is still in progress!
+Current version: V1 beta r1

 The Air Filtration System was originally designed for use in 3D printers.
 It is designed for recirculation filtration either in a printer with a built-in enclosure or an external enclosure.